ashutoshR112/my-mini-monolithic-kernel/readme.md

 3. Start VirtualBox and create a new virtual machine.
 Mount the generated *tinyos.iso* file to the VM's CD/DVD drive and start the VM.

-4. The kernel should boot, and you should see the output on the screen (e.g., "Hello, World!").
+4. The kernel should boot, and you should see the output on the screen (e.g., "*Hello, World!*").